Experienced Longwood, FL car accident lawyer that stands up for injury victims' rights

 - Passenger injured in two-car accident caused by other driver - Passenger will likely need to file a third-party claim against the other driver.

 There are so many different scenarios for different types of car accidents.
 That's why it's critical you contact an experienced Florida car accident attorney to handle your case and make sure you receive the money you rightfully deserve.

 Call (866) MILLER-5 or (407) 869-9996 and schedule a free case evaluation with Attorney Scott M. Miller.

 You won't have to worry about fees or costs if there is no recovery.
 Attorney Miller works on a contingency fee basis.
-You only pay an attorney's fee if you win or there is a settlement.
+You only pay an attorney's fee if you win or if there is a settlement.

 The Law Office of Scott M. Miller - personalized attention, exceptional results.